 If you happen to use a Mac, you already have a built-in PDF reader on your machine called Preview.
 The Preview app is not limited to viewing image files, but it also helps you view PDF files on your Mac.
 The downside of Preview is that it has limited options when it comes to editing a PDF file, which may not be adequate for you to add your own content into a PDF file.

 The Preview app not having the ability to edit PDF files should not prevent you from editing PDFs on your Mac as there are a number of tools out there that can help you do the task.
-In the post below, we have covered four of the best PDF editors for Macs.
+In the post below, we have covered four of the best PDF editor apps for your Mac.

-Top 4 Best PDF Editors For Your Mac
+Top 4 Best PDF Editor Apps For Your Mac

 Skim is similar to Preview in terms of editing PDF files but it’s a little more than that.
 The app lets you annotate your PDF files, add and edit notes on the PDF files, and so on.

 While you may not find all the tools to completely edit a PDF file in Skim, it still works for basic things you may want to set up in a PDF file you have on your Mac.

 Skim is an open source app and it is downloaded for free from SourceForge.

 While PDFEscape can’t be called a traditional app as it’s a web-based app, it gets the job of editing PDF files done in an easy way.
 All you have to do is visit the site of the tool and you can then upload your PDF file to their servers and begin editing it using the available tools.